lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     run 20000
     write_data dilatedSiO.data

-..  container:: justify

 The *fix nvt* is used to control the temperature of the system, while the *change_box* command imposes incremental deformations of the box.
 Different scaling factors or/and different numbers of steps can be used to generate different defects in the silica.

 .. admonition:: On using barostat during deformation
     :class: info

-    ..  container:: justify

     Here, box deformations are applied in the x direction, while the y and z box dimensions are kept constants.

-    ..  container:: justify

     Another possible choice is to apply a barostat along the y and z directions, allowing for the system to adjust to the stress.
 In LAMMPS, this can be done by using :

     .. code-block:: lammps

         fix npt1 all npt temp 300 300 0.1 y 1 1 1 z 1 1 1

-    ..  container:: justify

     instead of:

     .. code-block:: lammps